giovanni-lucarelli/chess/doc/project.md

 # Chess Endgame Solver

-The goal of this project is to study learning optimal play in deterministic, perfect-information chess endgames by comparing different RL approaches:
+The **goal** of this project is to study **learning optimal play** in deterministic, perfect-information chess endgames by comparing different RL approaches on one type of endgame: King and Rook vs King.

-* value iteration and policy iteration (model based algorithm)
-* Q-learning (value based model free algorithm)
-* REINFORCE (policy based model free algorithm)
-* UCT-style Monte-Carlo Tree Search (with and without learned priors)

-on a fixed family of endgames (e.g., King and queen vs king, King and Rook vs King).
-We model each endgame as a finite discounted MDP with legal chess positions as states and legal moves as actions.

-Formally, two-player chess endgames are deterministic, perfect-information Markov games.
+Formally, two-player chess endgames are deterministic, perfect-information **Markov games**.
-In our experiments, we model from the perspective of one player and incorporate the opponent’s moves into the transition dynamics, yielding a finite deterministic MDP with augmented state (`board`, `side-to-move`).
+In our experiments, we model from the perspective of one player and incorporate the opponent’s moves into the transition dynamics, yielding a **finite deterministic MDP**.
+The state includes both the positions of the pieces on the board and the side to move.

 We have decided to limit the problem to chess endgames to have a smaller finite state set: in this setting it is possible to form approximations of value functions using tables with one entry for each state (or state–action pair).
-As written in Sutton and Barto book, this is called the **tabular case**, and the corresponding methods tabular methods.
+As written in Sutton and Barto book, this is called the **tabular case**, and the corresponding methods **tabular solution methods**.

+Furthermore, chess endgames have already been solved and thus we have availability online of **endgame tablebases** that contain the optimal move at each possible game state.
+The availability of ground-truth solutions assures a more precise and complete evaluation of our algorithms through the measuring of the optimality gap ($\Delta$ DTM).

 It is important to note that in many cases of practical interest, however, there are far more states than could possibly be entries in a table.
 In these cases the functions must be approximated, using some sort of more compact parameterized function representation.
-Reinforcement learning adds to MDPs a focus on approximation and incomplete information for realistically large problems.

-Agents train against a perfect opponent from a fixed start-state distribution; evaluation uses ground-truth labels from endgame tablebases (distance-to-mate, DTM).

-**Assessment:**
-We compare methods on optimality gap ($\Delta$ DTM), and computational cost under fixed budgets, with statistical confidence intervals across random seeds.

-## MDP formalization

-While chess is inherently a two-player zero-sum **Markov game**, in this work we model it from the perspective of the White player only.
-The opponent’s moves are treated as part of the environment dynamics, and the state includes the side-to-move flag.
-This yields a finite, deterministic **Markov Decision Process** (MDP) with:

-* **States**: all legal KQK (or KRK) positions, augmented with side-to-move.
-* **Terminal State**: checkmate or stalemate or insufficient pieces, once we reach one of these states the game ends.
-* **Actions**: legal moves for the current player.
-* **Transition function**: deterministic update given current state and chosen action, followed by the opponent’s deterministic reply.
-* **Rewards**: +1 for win, −1 for loss, 0 otherwise.
-* **Rewards**: -2 per ply, −1000 for draw
+This is precisely why we decided to approach the problem using also **approximate solution methods**.
+The original idea was in fact to develop algorithms that could eventually learn policies to play games with up to 5 pieces.

 ## Markov Game formalization